 NHS Employers and the British Medical Association (BMA) have agreed an amendment to the Terms and Conditions – Consultants (England) 2003.
 From 1 April 2018, trusts must run annual local clinical excellence award (LCEA) rounds.

-The detail is set out in the new schedule, and is applicable to consultants directly employed on the Terms and Conditions – Consultants (England) 2003.
-The new version of the terms and conditions is on the Terms and Conditions of Service - consultants web page.
+The detail is set out in the Schedule 30 of the terms and conditions, and is applicable to consultants directly employed on the Terms and Conditions – Consultants (England) 2003.
+The updated version of the terms and conditions is on the Terms and Conditions of Service - consultants web page.

 The agreement details how existing LCEAs will be maintained, the provisions that will apply to new LCEAs awarded from 1 April 2018 and future awards from 1 April 2021, and interactions with the national clinical excellence awards scheme.